 Before you can twist the rope, you’ll need to stop the edges from fraying.
 There are a few methods you can use to do this.

 If you have a serger, this is going to be the quickest option.
 A three or four-strand wide stitch is all you need.
 With the heavy presser foot, it may not be the easiest option but it is certainly one of the more effective ones.
 When serging, you’ll need to wedge the stuffed edge partially underneath the foot as you work.

 Another option is using pinking sheers.
-These scissors cut in a zigzag pattern and prevents the edges from fraying.
+These scissors are cut in a zigzag pattern and prevent the edges from fraying.
 If you don’t have a serger, pinking shears are a good and rather inexpensive option.
 Before I purchased a serger, that was the best way I kept edges from fraying.